 This year Sea to Summit has launched an impressive line of new sleeping bags, and we were excited to see that they included women's models in their range!
 The Women's Flame is one of our favorite bags of the bunch.
 It has super high-quality materials, an intentional design that keeps it's weight down, and it is comfortable to boot.
-The Flame is neck and neck with our Editors' Choice Award winner the Feathered Friends Egret UL 20, but its steep price and slightly lower quality down keep it just behind the fantastic Egret.
+Can't go wrong here, although its price is certainly a deterrent.

 Sea to Summit Flame 15 Review

 Compare prices at 2 resellers Pros: High-quality down, warm and lofty, light, a top tier product